callstats-io/AppRTCMobile_android/README.md

 7. Initiate fabric setup event.
 After fabric setup is complete, we will be able to send data

     ```
+        // peerConnection - of type WebRTC peer connection
+        // peerId - of type string - application specifc identifier for this peer connection
         callstats.addNewFabric(peerConnection, peerId)
     ```